 In addition, the third-year resident continues the preparatory work which he or she began as a first-year resident for the three-month block of research time to be completed in the third year.
 The success of this staged approach to research training is reflected in the fact that, over the past five years, our residents have won regional and national ( American Academy of Otolaryngology, American Laryngologic Association and American Academy of Facial Plastic & Reconstructive Surgery) research competitions and patents for commercialization of their research findings.

-Three chief residents are assigned to the New York Eye and Ear Infirmary with responsibility for the Head and Neck Service, the Otology Service, and the Facial Plastic and Reconstructive Service, respectively.
-The remaining three months are on the Head & Neck Service at Beth Israel Medical Center (see Goals and Objectives for specific cognitive and skill goals).
+Three chief residents are assigned to New York Eye and Ear Infirmary with responsibility for the Head and Neck Service, the Otology Service, and the Facial Plastic and Reconstructive Service, respectively.
+The remaining three months are on the Head & Neck Service at Mount Sinai Beth Israel (see Goals and Objectives for specific cognitive and skill goals).

 During the fifth year, residents assume greater supervisory responsibility for the clinic, ward, and operating room.
 The resident's primary surgical responsibility is to refine surgical technique and to perform major surgical procedures with varying levels of faculty assistance.
 Each chief resident directs the more junior residents on the respective services and reports to the faculty members in charge of the service.
 The chief residents meet frequently with the Department Chair and the Director of Residency Training to discuss their progress as well as to receive advice on administrative matters.
 Each year, the junior residents evaluate the performance of the chief residents with respect to their mentoring abilities and their stature as a role model.
 The most outstanding chief resident, based on these evaluations, is recognized annually.